EmmaTheMartian/musi/readme.md

 musi can be modified using the v api, although i am planning to make c bindings so that musi can be added to basically any project, for any purpose!

+**so why does that make it artistic?**

+honestly, i do not know! i liked the name "musi" and because this language is more of a "canvas" for people to use for their own purposes than a general-purpose language, i felt like it could work well.